wp-plugins/socialgrid/readme.txt

 SocialGrid is a simple widget that makes it easy to add and organize links to your various profiles on the internet.
 It began as a simple addition to my [Tasty Theme](http://whalesalad.com/tasty), and has evolved into a next generation WordPress plugin available for anyone incorporate into their site.

-SocialGrid currently supports the following services: Brightkite, Delicious, deviantART, Digg, Dopplr, Ember, Facebook, Flickr, Friendfeed, Google Profile, Last.fm, LinkedIn, MySpace, Picasa Web, Posterous, Qik, Readernaut, Reddit, RSS, StumbleUpon, Tumblr, Twitter, Technorati, Viddler, Vimeo, Virb, and YouTube!
+SocialGrid currently supports the following services: Cargo Collective, Dribbble, Delicious, deviantART, Digg, Dopplr, Ember, Facebook, Flickr, Forrst, Google+, Last.fm, LinkedIn, MySpace, Picasa Web, Posterous, Qik, Readernaut, Reddit, RSS, StumbleUpon, Tumblr, Twitter, Technorati, Viddler, Vimeo, Virb, and YouTube!

+This plugin works great with my [Tasty WordPress Theme](http://whalesalad.com/tasty)!

 The icon set used in this plugin is from the very talented Rogie King of Komodo Media, [check them out](http://www.komodomedia.com/blog/2009/06/social-network-icon-pack/)!